ironbar/luxai/reports/04_Modeling.md

 will likely have to modify the agent template again since when using python interface I need to provide the absolute path to the model.

+It takes around 5.5 minutes to play 100 matches with `superfocus_64` agent against itself.

 ### 13.2.2 Policy gradients

 The idea is to play n matches, train on those matches, save the model and play again in a loop.
 I want to have metrics of how the win rate is changing over time.
 I will be using a greedy policy for this probe of concept.

+When playing 100 matches per round uncertainty on the win rate will be around 10% on the worst case.

 ### 13.3 Results